tianentee/Portfolio/README.md

 Projects that I had discovered so far!

 Good day!
-This portfolio showcases some of my projects using R, Python.
+This portfolio showcases some of my projects using R and other tools.

 ## Time Series Analysis
 - Project Overview: Recommendation of an Investment of a Stock by Analyzing Historical Data